Landlord

 Depending on the location and current market trends, finding tenants can be one of the most tedious parts of the industry.
 In today’s market, where apartments and condos are sprouting left and right, you need someone excellent at marketing.
 Otherwise, all the best prospects may end up with the competition.

-When interviewing property managers, you need to know how they’ll market your property, who they’re going to sell to, how long it usually takes them to fill a vacant home, etc. Every piece of information matters.
+When you hire a property manager, you need to know how they’ll market your property, who they’re going to sell to, how long it usually takes them to fill a vacant home, etc. Every piece of information matters.

 If they get a tenant in tomorrow but are the type to trash your place, you lose.
 If they find a fantastic tenant, but it takes them six months, you lose as well.
 If they have a well-thought-out marketing plan, it can cost you a lot of extra fees, and your ROI will suffer in the short run (but can bring in long-term gains).